 The Paddletek Tempest Reign Pro pickleball paddles are midweight (7.6 to 8.0 ounces), come in two grip sizes (a standard grip of 4.375 inches, and a thin grip of 4.125 inches), and feature an elongated shape of 16.5 inches long by 7.5 inches wide.

 The Franklin Ben Johns Signature pickleball paddle is a great pickleball paddle with a relatively low price point for the quality.
 The Franklin Ben Johns Signature pickleball paddle was crafted by, and is currently used by, the #1 pro pickleball player in the world, Ben Johns.
-This pickleball paddle has a 13MM polypropylene core, and is 16.5 inches long by 7.5 inches wide, which gives players more reach, power, and spin.
+This pickleball paddle has a 16MM polypropylene core, and is 16.5 inches long by 7.5 inches wide, which gives players more reach, power, and spin.
 The Franklin Ben Johns Signature pickleball paddle is a midweight (7.5-8.0 ounces) pickleball paddle with an average size grip of 4.25 inches.
 To top it off, the Franklin Ben Johns Signature pickleball paddle is USA Pickleball approved!
-To note, this pickleball paddle comes with a thicker core (16MM core), which is more forgiving and has a larger sweet spot.
-The thicker core will have less power, but more control.
+To note, this pickleball paddle comes with a thinner core (13MM core), which will have more power, but may result in less control.